apache/flink-kubernetes-operator/docs/content/docs/managing/job-management.md

 | Production Use         | Not recommended  | Recommended                            | Recommended                                |

 {{< hint info >}}
-When HA is enabled the `savepoint` upgrade mode may fall back to the `last-state` behavior in cases where the job is in an unhealthy state.
-This is why a checkpoint directory is required.
+When HA is enabled the `savepoint` upgrade mode may fall back to the `last-state` behavior in cases where the job is in an unhealthy state, restoring from the checkpoint directory.
+That fallback can be disabled with `kubernetes.operator.job.upgrade.last-state-fallback.enabled`.
 {{< /hint >}}

 With `FlinkStateSnapshot` resources enabled, the savepoint taken when suspending in `savepoint` mode is tracked as its own snapshot resource, as described under [Snapshot Management → Upgrade Triggering]({{< ref "docs/managing/snapshot-management#upgrade-triggering" >}}).
 A `last-state` upgrade creates no snapshot resource, it takes no new snapshot in the first place, reusing the latest checkpoint instead.